-In the domain of mathematical reasoning, synthetic datasets fine tune open models using explicit verification signals although the specific mechanisms vary.
+In the domain of mathematical reasoning, synthetic datasets fine-tune open models using explicit verification signals although the specific mechanisms vary.
 MetaMathQA scales data production through bootstrapped question generation and uses rejection sampling to filter reasoning traces based on the correctness of the final answer \citep{yu2024metamath}.
-OpenMathInstruct 1 emphasizes verification based on execution by allowing solutions to combine natural language reasoning with executable code.
+OpenMathInstruct-1 emphasizes verification based on execution by allowing solutions to combine natural language reasoning with executable code.
 This method uses execution by an interpreter as a validation signal \citep{toshniwal2024openmathinstruct}.
 Similarly, releases such as the synthetic GSM8K dataset by Gretel include structured reflection style instances paired with automated validation.
-Other variants incorporate rigorous automated checks including model judge evaluations and symbolic verification through tools such as sympy to screen and refine candidates \citep{gretelai_gsm8k_synthetic}.
-WizardMath extends beyond conventional supervised fine tuning by synthesizing complex instructions and applying reinforcement learning from evolved instructions feedback to strengthen reasoning behaviors beyond simple imitation \citep{luo2025wizardmath}.
+Other variants incorporate rigorous automated checks including model judge evaluations and symbolic verification through tools such as SymPy to screen and refine candidates \citep{gretelai_gsm8k_synthetic}.
+WizardMath extends beyond conventional supervised fine-tuning by synthesizing complex instructions and applying reinforcement learning from evolved instructions feedback to strengthen reasoning behaviors beyond simple imitation \citep{luo2025wizardmath}.

 In the programming domain, corpora such as CodeAlpaca and Magicoder provide instruction and solution pairs for code generation.
 Magicoder further anchors synthesis in open source code snippets to better reflect realistic development scenarios \citep{codealpaca2023,magicoder2023}.
-OpenCodeInstruct improves this paradigm with explicit test suites and execution outcomes along with quality assessments based on models.
+OpenCodeInstruct improves this paradigm with explicit test suites and execution outcomes, along with quality assessments based on models.
 This provides verifiable signals that support data curation during training with synthetic programs \citep{ahmad2025opencodeinstruct}.

 Regarding logical and symbolic reasoning, frameworks such as ALT construct principled synthetic logic corpora.
-These corpora consist of multiple step deductive instances generated by programs and grounded in formal logic.
+These corpora consist of multiple-step deductive instances generated by programs and grounded in formal logic.
 This data facilitates supplementary training to improve entailment and inference patterns.
-In parallel, SynLogic synthesizes diverse logic tasks paired with rule based verifiers to enable scalable training with verifiable feedback \citep{morishita2024enhancingreasoningcapabilitiesllms,liu2025synlogic}.
+In parallel, SynLogic synthesizes diverse logic tasks paired with rule-based verifiers to enable scalable training with verifiable feedback \citep{morishita2024enhancingreasoningcapabilitiesllms,liu2025synlogic}.